 Between the crisp green beans, vibrant purple potatoes, and crunchy snap peas and snow peas, you’ll have a rainbow of wonderful colors in this simple yet delicious sauté.
 Tasty hazelnuts add even more texture, while oranges and chives make it utterly refreshing and light.
 Cook in a large saucepan with healthy ghee for a delicious combination that can replace the fat-packed casseroles at Sunday dinner.

-Boiled green beans might not sound too exciting, unless you have this tasty recipe.
+Boiled green beans, or even black or pinto beans, might not sound too exciting, unless you have this tasty recipe.
 To prepare, simply cook the beans until they’re still slightly crisp.
 And then the real fun begins: add in a nutty walnut oil vinaigrette (made from apple cider vinegar, walnut oil, and Dijon mustard), creamy ricotta, and some toasted hazelnuts.
 What makes this salad such a crowd pleaser is the variety of flavors, textures, and colors that all come together perfectly.
 An added bonus: the dish comes together in 15 minutes or less.

 Photo credit: Alicia Cho, Paul Delmont